infosecstreams/infosecstreams.github.io/inactive.md

 # Inactive InfoSec Streams

 Hey there!
-This page contains streamers that have not streamed at all in the last two weeks.
+This page contains streamers that have not streamed in the last month.

 ## Streams